Majorana vortex phases in time-reversal invariant higher-order topological insulators and topologically trivial insulators: Construction of THOTIs

 \section{Construction of THOTIs}

-TIs with inversion symmetry are characterized by $\mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2$ invariants, determined by inversion eigenvalues at time-reversal invariant momenta \cite{Fu2007}.
-In contrast, symmetry indicator theory predicts that time-reversal invariant systems possessing inversion symmetry are described by a $\mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_4$ invariant structure \cite{Tang2019}.
+TIs are characterized by $\mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2$ invariants, which can be determined by inversion eigenvalues at time-reversal invariant momenta if inversion symmetry is preserved \cite{Fu2007}.
+However, symmetry indicator theory predicts that time-reversal invariant systems possessing inversion symmetry are described by a $\mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_4$ invariant structure \cite{Tang2019}.
 This discrepancy reveals a THOTI phase characterized by a $\mathbb{Z}_4$ symmetry indicator invariant $\kappa = 2$, arising from double band inversions at time-reversal invariant points.
 Additionally, rotational symmetry-protected TCIs are predicted to host gapless Dirac cones on surfaces perpendicular to an $n$-fold rotational axis, which are connected by $n$ one-dimensional (1D) HHMs along hinges parallel to the rotation axis \cite{Fang2019a}.
-Consequently, such TCIs can also be classified as THOTIs due to the presence of HHMs.
+Consequently, such TCIs are also classified as THOTIs due to the presence of HHMs.
 Using a combination of symmetry indicator analysis and first-principles calculations, THOTIs protected by either inversion or rotational symmetry have been predicted in a wide range of materials \cite{Tang2019,Tang2019a,Vergniory2019,CaoZhipeng2021}.
 In the following, we construct intrinsic THOTIs stabilized by these crystalline symmetries, as well as extrinsic THOTIs that lack crystalline symmetry protection.

 We construct lattice models for THOTIs by coupling two copies of TIs.
 The Hamiltonians for rotational and inversion symmetry-protected THOTIs are, respectively, defined as follows: \beqn &&H_{\mathrm{HOTI}}^{(1)}(\bm{k})=\tau_0\otimes H_{\text{TI}}(\bm k)+\eta(\bm k)\tau_y\sigma_ys_0+\lambda\tau_z\sigma_0s_0,\nonumber\\ &&H_{\mathrm{HOTI}}^{(2)}(\bm{k})=\tau_0\otimes H_{\text{TI}}(\bm k)+V\sum_{i=x,y,z}\tau_y\sigma_0s_i+\lambda\tau_z\sigma_0s_0,\nonumber\nonumber\\ &&H_{\text{TI}}(\bm k)=M(\bm k)\sigma_zs_0+\sum_{i=x,y,z}\sin k_i\sigma_xs_i, \eeqn where the mass terms are given by $M(\bm{k}) = m_0 - \sum_{i=x,y,z} \cos k_i$ and $\eta(\bm{k}) = \eta_0 +\eta_1(\cos k_x - \cos k_y)$.
 The Pauli matrices $\tau$, $\sigma$, and $s$ act on the subspaces of the two TI copies, the orbital, and the spin, respectively. $\eta_0$, $\eta_1$, and $V$ are model parameters and $\lambda$ is used to shift the energy bands of two TI copies.
 To ensure nontrivial band topology, we set $m_0 = 2.5$ throughout this paper.
 Under this setting, $H_{\text{TI}}$ describes a standard TI with band inversion at the $\Gamma$ point ($\bm{k} = 0$).
 The time-reversal symmetry is given by $T = i s_y K$, where $K$ denotes complex conjugation.